BIBSYSDEV/track-changes-to-aws-terms-and-conditions/customer-agreement.md

 Content does not include the Services or Third-Party Content.

 "AWS Contracting Party" means the party identified in the table below, based on your Account Country.
-If you change your Account Country to one identified to a different AWS Contracting Party below, you agree that this Agreement is then assigned to the new AWS Contracting Party under Section 11.1 without any further action required by either party.
+If you change your Account Country to one that is identified with a different AWS Contracting Party, you agree that the AWS Contracting Party identified with your new Account Country is your AWS Contracting Party, without any further action required by either party.

 **Account Country**